Freelancing and AI: Tools and Approaches You Actually Need to Learn

 - Creating tasks from new enquiries

-- Sending automatic confirmation emails
+- Sending confirmation emails

-- Organising leads into a spreadsheet
+- Organising leads in a spreadsheet

 - Turning meeting notes into action points